Attributes Guided Feature Learning for Vehicle Re-identification: DF-CVTC Network Architecture

 \subsubsection{Type subnetwork}

 Type is useful to distinguish the vehicles with similar appearance, which can relieve the inter-class similarity.
 In the same manner as the view subnetwork, we use the type subnetwork to learn the attribute specific deep features.
 The $K_{type}$ scores predicted by type predictor are used to weight the output of each corresponding type unit in the type specific feature extractor.
-In this paper, we set $K_{type}$ = 9, indicating 9 types of the vehicles: $sedan$, $suv$, $van$, $hatchback$, $mpv$, $pickup$, $bus$, $truck$ and $estate$.
+Following the protocol of type attribute information in VeRi-776 dataset~\cite{liu2016large}, in this paper, we set $K_{type}$ = 9, indicating 9 types of the vehicles: $sedan$, $suv$, $van$, $hatchback$, $mpv$, $pickup$, $bus$, $truck$ and $estate$.
 Similar to previous view specific feature extractor, each type unit will learn a feature map specialized for one of the $K_{type}$ types.